-Direct discrimination is when you’re treated differently simply because of who you are.
+When you’re treated differently simply because of who you are.
 For example, this may mean that you are unable to get a job, are wrongfully dismissed, or are paid a reduced wage, because of your age, gender or the colour of your skin.

-Structural discrimination is a type of institutional bias against individuals of a certain race or gender, which limits their opportunities in the workplace or within society.
+A type of institutional bias against individuals of a certain race or gender, which limits their opportunities in the workplace or within society.
 This bias could have existed for many years, or could be brand new – either way, the important part is that it results in present-day inequality.

-Indirect discrimination occurs when you’re treated in the same way as everyone else, but it has a different or worse effect on you because of who you are.
+Occurs when you’re treated in the same way as everyone else, but it has a different or worse effect on you because of who you are.
 This may be as a result of a certain practice, policy or rule that applies to everyone in the same way, but has a detrimental effect on you because of a characteristic that you have.